 We rely on our first responders to answer the call and run towards danger when we are at our most vulnerable.
 They are not immune to trauma and secondary trauma, and there is growing awareness for first responder mental health needs and the rising rate of suicides.
 EMDR is one of the most effective therapeutic interventions available, with a minimum amount of talking and re-experiencing of the event.
 This allows them to reprocess the traumatic events and gives them the resolution needed to continue being healthy on the front lines.
 First responder wellness is community wellness.

 Trauma creates a need to cope in the quickest, most effective ways possible.
 Sometimes, that looks like using alcohol and other substances, food, technology, or self harm to meet the need for self soothing.
 There is no shame in the brain and body finding ways to survive - and those don't have to be your norm.
 You are more than what happened to you, and when you're ready those things that no longer serve you can be changed.

-COVID has created a demand for a format that enables us to connect with mental health resources while honoring personal beliefs and government mandates.
+COVID has given us access to mental health resources in a more widely accessible venue.
 Many clients are hesitant and may even be skeptical that teletherapy works.
 Rest assured, teletherapy is just as effective through a virtual office format as it is in the physical office, and provides space to develop the same cooperative relationship that would occur in office.
-It is secure, delivered over HIPAA compliant platforms.
+It is secure and delivered over HIPAA compliant platforms.

 Want more information before scheduling?
 Please email with questions!